-Ep #8: Gaining Awareness of Your Thoughts
+Ep #8: How Your Thoughts Affect Your Eating

-Never miss an episode by subscribing on iTunesSpotifyStitcher, or YouTube!
+Never miss an episode by subscribing on your favorite podcast listening app!

-WHAT YOU WILL LEARN:
+WHAT YOU WILL LEARN

 • How your thoughts affect your binge eating

-• The two reasons why you’re not aware of your thoughts
+• The two reasons why you’re not aware of your thoughts and why it’s important that you become aware

 FEATURED IN THIS EPISODE